 ATTACHMENT A

 WAC 480-120-439 Service quality performance reports.
-(1) Class A companies.
-Each Class A company must report monthly the information required in subsections (3), (4), and (6) through (10) of this section.
-Each company must report within thirty days after the end of the month in which the activity reported on takes place (e.g., a report concerning missed appointments in December must be reported by January 30).

-(2) Class B companies.
-Class B companies need not report to the commission as required by subsection (1) of this section.
-However, these companies must retain, for at least three years from the date they are created, all records that would be relevant, in the event of a complaint or investigation, to a determination of the company's compliance with the service quality standards established by WAC 480-120-105 (Company performance standards for installation or activation of access lines), 480-120-112 (Company performance for orders for nonbasic services), 480-120-133 (Response time for calls to business office or repair center during regular business hours), 480-120-401 (Network performance standards), 480-120-411 (Network maintenance), and 480-120-440 (Repair standards for service interruptions and impairments, excluding major outages).
+(1) All companies must retain, for at least three years from the date they are created, all records that would be relevant, in the event of a complaint or investigation, to a determination of the company's compliance with the service quality standards established by 480-120-401 (Network performance standards) and 480-120-411 (Network maintenance).

-(3) Major outages report.
-Notwithstanding subsections (1) and (2) of this section, any company experiencing a major outage that lasts more than forty-eight hours must provide a major outage report to the commission within ten business days of the major outage.
+(2) Major outages report.
+Any company experiencing a major outage that lasts more than forty-eight hours must provide a major outage report to the commission within ten business days of the major outage.
 The major outages report must include a description of each major outage and a statement that includes the time, the cause, the location and number of affected access lines, and the duration of the interruption or impairment.
 When applicable, the report must include a description of preventive actions to be taken to avoid future outages.
 This reporting requirement does not include company-initiated major outages that are in accordance with the contract provisions between the company and its customers or other planned interruptions that are part of the normal operational and maintenance requirements of the company.

 The commission staff may request oral reports from companies concerning major outages at any time and companies must provide the requested information.